New Trade Alert for (IWM)

 Instead of buying long shares, a stock substitution strategy limits risk to the premium paid with unlimited upside profit potential.
 Less capital is required and the risk is less in dollar terms than buying shares outright.

-Only close below the $110 midpoint support lows level on the weekly basis would negate the bottom base in the Russell 2000 index.
+Only close below the $130 level on the weekly basis would negate the multi year trend momentum in the Russell 2000 index.

 The Options Way: Unlimited Upside Potential with Limited Risk.

 An IWM long call option can provide the staying power in a potential larger trend extension.
 More importantly, the maximum risk is the premium paid.

 One major advantage of using long options instead of buying or selling shares is putting up much less money to control 100 shares — that’s the power of leverage.

 Choosing an option can sometimes be a daunting task with all of the choices and expiration months.
 Simply put, traders want to buy a high probability option that has enough time to be right.